boesiii/synccomposerwithmap/README.txt

-When the toolbar button is clicked this plugin will synchronize the map canvas extents and scale with the active composer map extents and scale
+This plugin will install a new button on the Plugin toolbar.
+When you click the button, the plugin will grab the current map canvas extents and scale and will synchronize those values with the first map found in composer.